bihealth/metaquac/README.md

 Samples with the same characteristic in these variables are considered as replicates for compound and class \%RSD analysis plots.
 If the data contains "BR" and "TR" columns these plots will be extended for technical replicates.
+* `preproc_keep_status`
-* `preproc_keep_status` Indicate which values are acceptable for processing with respect to Biocrates statuses.
-The default includes only "Valid" measurements, the rest is discarded (i.e. transformed to missing values, set to NA).
-Possible statuses to select from include "Valid", "Smaller Zero", "< LOD", "< LLOQ", "> ULOQ", "No Intercept", "Missing Measurement", "ISTD Out of Range", "STD/QC < Limit", "STD/QC > Limit", "Invalid", "Incomplete" and "Blank Out of Range".
+Indicate which values are acceptable for processing with respect to (Biocrates) statuses.
+The default includes only "Valid" and "Semi Quant." measurements, the rest is discarded (i.e. transformed to missing values, set to NA).
+For Biocrates, possible statuses to select from include "Valid", "Semi Quant.", "Smaller Zero", "< LOD", "< LLOQ", "> ULOQ", "No Intercept", "Missing Measurement", "ISTD Out of Range", "STD/QC < Limit", "STD/QC > Limit", "Invalid", "Incomplete" and "Blank Out of Range".
+For generic data, status values may differ depending on the software used.
+* `filter_compound_qc_max_mv_ratio`
-* `filter_compound_qc_max_mv_ratio` Set maximum ratio of missing values allowed for compounds in reference QC samples (Biocrates' QC Level 2) (default = 0.3, exclusive, disable with NULL).
+Set maximum ratio of missing values allowed for compounds in QC samples (Biocrates' QC Level 2, Reference QC or Pooled QC) (default = 0.3, exclusive, disable with NULL).
+* `filter_compound_qc_max_rsd`
-* `filter_compound_qc_max_rsd` Set maximum \%RSD allowed for compounds in reference QC samples (Biocrates' QC Level 2) (default = 15\%, exclusive, disable with NULL).
+Set maximum \%RSD allowed for compounds in QC samples (Biocrates' QC Level 2, Reference QC or Pooled QC) (default = 15\%, exclusive, disable with NULL).
+* `filter_compound_bs_max_mv_ratio`
-* `filter_compound_bs_max_mv_ratio` Set maximum ratio of missing values allowed for compounds in biological samples (Biocrates' Sample) (default = 0.3, exclusive, disable with NULL).
+Set maximum ratio of missing values allowed for compounds in biological samples (Sample) (default = 0.3, exclusive, disable with NULL).
+* `filter_compound_bs_min_rsd`
-* `filter_compound_bs_min_rsd` Set minimum \%RSD allowed for compounds in biological samples (default = 15\%, exclusive, disable with NULL).
+Set minimum \%RSD allowed for compounds in biological samples (Sample) (default = 15\%, exclusive, disable with NULL).
+* `filter_sample_max_mv_ratio`
-* `filter_sample_max_mv_ratio` Set maximum ratio of missing values allowed per biological sample (Biocrates' Sample) (default < 0.2, exclusive, disable with NULL).
+Set maximum ratio of missing values allowed per biological sample (Sample) (default < 0.2, exclusive, disable with NULL).
 * `data_tables` Control data tables availability in reports. "all" (default) will show all implemented data tables (with csv export buttons). "stats" will only show tables of summarized data (such as countings, %RSDs, etc.), but not the actual measurements (neither original nor